 Follow the steps below to make winterizing above ground pools a breeze!

-A week or two prior to closing an above ground pool, ensure that you balance the water chemistry.
+A week or two prior to closing an above ground pool, ensure that you balance the water chemistry with a salt water test kit.
 This includes testing the following levels: alkalinity, pH, and calcium hardness.
 If the levels are low, add the appropriate chemicals.
 These are the levels you should be aiming for:

 Add the winterizing chemicals; algaecide, sequestering agent and oxidizer.
 A pool closing kit is available that contains everyone you need to achieve this balance.
 Run your pool for at least a few hours to attain proper mixture.